MeltheThinker/sentinel-serverless-auth/README.md

 ## Conclusion

-By following these steps you create a basic serverless authentication system: a user signs up via a hosted UI, and a serverless function validates and enriches their data before registration completes.
-This architecture is cloud‑agnostic and ready for intelligent extensions, making it a strong starting point for production‑grade identity systems.
+By following these steps you create a basic serverless authentication system: a user signs up via a hosted UI, and a serverless function

+## License

+This project is licensed under the Apache License, Version 2.0.